Antiserum: Modern use

-How it works
+Mechanism of action

 Antibodies in the antiserum bind to the infectious agent or specifically, the antigen.
 The immune system then recognizes infectious agents or pathogens bound to antibodies and triggers a more robust immune response.
 The use of antiserum is particularly effective against pathogens which are capable of evading the unstimulated immune system but are not robust enough to evade the stimulated immune system.
-The existence of antibodies to the pathogen depends on an initial survivor whose immune system, by chance, discovered a counter-agent to the pathogen or a host species which carries the pathogen but does not experience its effects.
+The existence of antibodies to the pathogen depends on an initial survivor whose immune system, produced effective antibodies for the pathogen or a host species which carries the pathogen but does not experience its effects.
 Further stocks of antiserum can then be produced from the initial survivor or from a donor organism (human or animal) that is inoculated with the pathogen and cured by some stock of pre-existing antiserum.
 Diluted snake venom is often used as an antiserum to give passive immunity to the snake venom itself.

 Horses that were infected by a pathogen were vaccinated thrice in increasing dosage amounts.
 The time between each vaccination varied from each horse and its health condition.
 Normally, the horses needed a few weeks to produce the serum in the blood after the last vaccination.
 Even though they tried to observe the immune system of the horses during this immunization with painstaking care, most of the horses experienced appetite loss, fever, and, in worse cases, shock and dyspnea.

 The highest immunization risk for horses was the production of antiserum for snake venom.
 The horse was immunized with all types of snake venom at the same time because it was not always possible to know by which snake species a person had been bitten.
 Therefore, the antiserum had to immunize the horse against the venom of every snake species.

 In order to find when most antitoxins are produced in the blood cells, frequent blood samples were taken from the horses.
 At the point when the highest amount of antibodies were produced, 5 liters of blood, a 10th of the blood volume of a horse, were taken through a cannula.
 The blood was collected in a glass cylinder and brought to the laboratory in the Behring facilities.
 Above the rouleaux formation which contained the red blood cells, the serum was visible.
 The color of the serum varied from milky to brown.
 Concentration and sterility of the serum were checked carefully, and the serum was filtered many times.
 Protein content was decreased in order to use the serum for humans.

 After the blood sampling, the horses could rest for 3 to 4 weeks and received extra food to recover from the blood loss.
 During this period of time, the horses were especially weak and prone to disease and infection.

 Within a few years, with experience and observation of the horses, a rouleaux formation of the blood sample was placed back into the animal's body.
 This procedure is called plasmapheresis.